iamrahulramu/Smart-Irrigation-System/README.md

 **Script:** [Raspberry Pi/smart_irrigation_rpi.py](Raspberry%20Pi/smart_irrigation_rpi.py)

 The Raspberry Pi script performs the following actions:
-- Reading environmental data from the DHT11 and YL-83 sensors
+- Reading environmental data from the DHT11 and YL-83 sensors.
-- Sending real-time data to the ThingSpeak Cloud
+- Sending real-time data to the ThingSpeak Cloud.
-- Receiving control signals from ThingSpeak to operate the miniature water pump through a relay component
+- Receiving control signals from ThingSpeak to operate the miniature water pump through a relay component.

 **GPIO Setup**
 ```python